Meet the Team

 Dr Cayla Bellagarda

-Clinical Neuropsychology RegistrarCayla is a Clinical Neuropsychology Registrar who has completed her Masters/PhD in Clinical Neuropsychology at the University of Western Australia.
+Clinical NeuropsychologistDr Cayla Bellagarda is a Clinical Neuropsychologist who completed her Masters & PhD in Clinical Neuropsychology at UWA, and Registrar training at ADHD WA with Dr Sheridan.
 She has experience conducting neuropsychological assessments across the lifespan, including children, adults and older adults.
-Cayla is particularly interested in working with adolescents and young adults, and how significant life changes can interact with neurodevelopmental, neurodegenerative and acquired neuropsychological dysfunction to impact day-to-day functioning at home, work and school.
-Her approach emphasizes comprehensive investigation of both strengths and weaknesses to inform solution-focused, personalised strategies.
-Alongside her clinical studies, Cayla has also completed a PhD in the Human Vision Laboratory at UWA.
-Her research work focuses on non-invasive methods of studying visual processing in the brain, and how this can inform our understanding of the sensory features of neurodevelopmental disorders.
+Cayla is passionate about providing a way for her clients to explore their own unique brain to better understand their strengths and obstacles.
+Her approach emphasizes comprehensive investigation of both strengths and weaknesses to inform solution-focused, personalised strategies to provide “roadmap” for all aspects of life.
+She also assists with developing and facilitating group-based therapies to assist with many of the challenges occurring alongside ADHD, and she is always interested in talking all things ADHD in presentations, workshops etc. Alongside her clinical work, Cayla has completed a PhD in the Human Vision Laboratory at UWA.
+Her research work focused on non-invasive methods of studying visual processing in the brain, and how this may inform our understanding of the sensory features of neurodevelopmental disorders.
+She has recently joined a project focused on monitoring and supporting early childhood development.

 Dr. India Kelsall-Foreman